ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 ## Introduction
 The Chromium Embedded Framework (CEF) is a robust and versatile open-source framework that simplifies the embedding of Chromium-based web browsers into other applications.
 Primarily written in C++, CEF enables developers to seamlessly integrate web functionalities into desktop programs.
 It leverages modern web technologies, enriching user interfaces with dynamic web content and utilizing a familiar web development stack in desktop application development.
 CEF's widespread adoption is attributed to its high performance, extensive features, and ability to deliver consistent, cross-platform web experiences in native applications.

-In this learning path, you'll learn how to create a desktop application for Windows on Arm64, a platform supporting the 64-bit ARM architecture.
-This application will fetch and display data from JSONPlaceholder, a mock REST API for demonstration purposes.
-Fetching and displaying data from an API is a standard functionality in web applications, and through this process, you'll learn how to effectively utilize web technologies in a desktop app.
+In this learning path, you will learn how to create a desktop application for Windows on Arm64.
+This application will fetch and display data from `JSONPlaceholder`, a mock REST API for demonstration purposes.
+Fetching and displaying data from an API is a standard functionality in web applications, and through this process, you will learn how to effectively utilize web technologies in a desktop app.

 ## Before you begin
 Before you begin make sure to install the following: